Igorkowalski94/eslint-plugin-project-structure/README.md

 [**Playground**](https://github.com/Igorkowalski94/eslint-plugin-project-structure-playground) for eslint-plugin-project-structure rules.

-Become part of the community!
+Become part of the community!<br>
 Leave a ⭐ and share the link with your friends.<br>
 If you have any questions **[click here](https://github.com/Igorkowalski94/eslint-plugin-project-structure/discussions)**, issues / an idea for a new functionality **[click here](https://github.com/Igorkowalski94/eslint-plugin-project-structure/issues/new/choose)**.

 ### Documentation: